(Last Updated on : 09/06/2017)

-(beans, dried peas, and lentils).
-Various factors such as soil texture, weather conditions and use of technology influence the growth and productivity of the principal food crops in India.
-Around 127.5 million hectares of land in India is used to grow food grains, which is about 75 % of the total planted area.
-More than 33 % of cropland is used for the cultivation of rice, about 29 % for coarse grains, and the rest evenly divided between wheat and pulses.
+, which is about 75 percent of the total planted area.
+More than 33 percent of cropland is used for the cultivation of rice, about 29 percent is used for the cultivation of coarse grains and the rest of the land is evenly divided between wheat and pulses.
 The Indian states

-The states which produce most of the Indian food crops are Punjab
+which produce most of the Indian food crops are Jammu and Kashmir

 , Andhra Pradesh